kealanparr/old-next-js-developer-forge/content/pages/posts/just-build.md

 But a **balance** is different for each person.

-I think I slightly skew towards working more (but I deeply enjoy what I do).
+I think I slightly skew towards working more (but I enjoy what I do).

 - Maybe you want to keep strictly to your 8hrs and not code outside of work - perfect, you've found your balance
 - Maybe you quit your job and become an indie developer to work less - perfect, you've found your balance